Thomas-Magane/CheatSheets-1/README.md

 # Cheat Sheets

-<sup>Disclaimer: I do not own any of the linked cheat sheets, all rights go to the original owners.</sup>
+<sup>Disclaimer: I do not own any of the linked cheat sheets, all rights reserved to original owners.</sup>

 ## C